Vietnam at a Glance

 Moving to Vietnam

-Your move to Vietnam will take you to a drawn-out country in southeast Asia, sharing borders with Laos, China and Cambodia.
+Your move to Vietnam will take you to an elongated country in Southeast Asia, sharing borders with Laos, China and Cambodia.
 Vietnam not only attracts visitors, tourists and travelers.
 It has also become an attractive destination for expats.

 Geography and Climate in Vietnam